Analog Protection System

+The Analog Protection System consists of several white boxes embedded in the vertical blanking interval, as seen in this still from a commercial VHS release.

-The Analog Protection System (APS), also known as Analog Copy Protection (ACP), Copyguard or Macrovision, is a VHS and DVD copy protection system originally developed by the Macrovision Corporation.
+The Analog Protection System (APS), also known as Analog Copy Protection (ACP) or Macrovision, is a VHS and DVD copy protection system originally developed by the Macrovision Corporation.
 Video tapes copied from DVDs encoded with APS become garbled and unwatchable.
 The process works by adding pulses to analog video signals to negatively impact the AGC circuit of a recording device.
 In digital devices, changes to the analog video signal are created by a chip that converts the digital video to analog within the device.
 In DVD players, trigger bits are created during DVD authoring to inform the APS that it should be applied to DVD players' analog outputs or analog video outputs on a PC while playing back a protected DVD-Video disc.
 In set top boxes trigger bits are incorporated into Conditional Access Entitlement Control Messages (ECM) in the stream delivered to the STB.

 In VHS, alterations to the analog video signal are added in a Macrovision-provided "processor box" used by duplicators.